pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-12-tap-elixir-in-the-shoulder.md

 Pretty neat, right? ♥

-**`tap`** is useful for side effects during the pipeline where you want to do your side effect but return the exact same value if received as an argument:
+**`tap`** is useful for side effects during the pipeline where you want to do your side effect but return the same value if received as an argument:

 ```elixir
 tap(20, fn _argument -> 0 end) == 20